Review: Lelo Sona 2 vs. Sona 2 Cruise Clit Stimulators

 There’s a lot goin’ on inside Sona 2’s mouth.

 After that steady-pulsing function, both Sona 2s have 11 fluttering, rumbling patterns.
 They range from more-drawn-out pulsations, to escalations of all types.
-None of them really turn my crank, to be honest—except function #12.
-That last option…it’s the one that’s the clit-megaphone.
-The vibrating-pulsing effect resounds around my clit.
-It’s kinda crazy, and hard to describe exactly.
-It’s a lot.
+None of them really turn my crank, to be honest—except function #12 did in old Sona; I called that the “clit-megaphone,” but Lelo has removed it in current Sonas.
+The vibrating-pulsing effect resounded around my clit.
+I was kinda crazy, and hard to describe exactly.
+It was a lot.
+Now I gotta go with the Firefly Dream’s final patterns to get that intense, tears-well-in-my-eyes feeling.

 Lelo says that Sona’s “SenSonic” technology stimulates the internal clit more than other air pulsation devices do.
-Especially on the super-duper-amplified pattern, I think that’s true.
-I get a sense of shivers running down my clitoral shaft, and my labia are getting more attention than with a Womanizer.
-I don’t believe that SenSonic tech does stimulate the entire internal clitoris—like the internal crura, the legs—but the top of the internal clit is getting more.
-And that’s neat.
+Because of the vibration, maybe that’s more true than with a Womanizer.
+Yet, it’s highly unlikely that SenSonic tech does stimulate the entire internal clitoris—like the internal crura, the legs, which wrap around deep around the vagina.

 The New Mouth: Sona 2 vs. Sona Original